 In March 2011, the Company acquired by staking a 100% interest in certain mineral claims located in the Watson Lake District, Yukon Territory.
-The Company wrote off the carrying value of \$24,692 in acquisition costs and exploration expenditures incurred on the property in fiscal 2014, as it has no further plans to conduct exploration on this property.
+The Company wrote off the carrying value of \$24,692 in acquisition costs and exploration expenditures incurred on the property in 2014.
+All claims expired on December 31, 2016.